I’ve been pretty much worthless when it comes to keeping the house clean lately.

 I could blame it on being pregnant and still tired.
 (Will that ever go away?)
 I could blame it on de-holiday-izing.
 I could blame it on the fireplace tile project, which means tools and supplies everywhere.
 I could even blame it on the the snow that’s recently graced the Midwest with its presence, which brings wet boots and paws.

 But these are just all excuses.
-And I’ve never been really great at keeping the house clean.
 And as you know, if you don’t keep up with cleaning the house, it just becomes a monster.
 And our house, it was a monster.

 Last weekend, I realized that the best option was to set off a bleach bomb.
 So, after getting the downstairs back in-check, I decided to attempt a little cleaning schedule to get me back on track.